A Bipp Quickstart

 You can either provide details of your own repository or select the I don’t have a repository option.
-A new blank project or datamodel will be created and listed on the Projects screen.
+A new blank project will be created on click of the Create button as shown.

 3. Create Dataset

-To start building the datamodel, click on the Files - Add - Table from Datasource option on the screen.
+To start defining the dataset, click on the Files - Add - Table from Datasource option on the screen.
 The Add Table from Datasource screen is shown.
 Select the

-TennisData datasource from the panel on the left and select all three tables from this datasource.
+TennisData datasource from the Datasource dropdown at the top and select the Players schema.
+Select tables from this schema as shown below.

 Click on the Create File(s) button to return to the main screen.
 The Bling definition for the included tables will automatically be generated and included in the project in seperate files.
 A dataset file will also be added with its name defaulted to the project name as shown.

 We edit the dataset so as to transform the raw data that is coming in from our datasource and present it in our visualizations.
 We will now look at a few ways in which we can tailor our tennis players data.
 Following images show the changes made to each of the files added and to the dataset file.

 Note that we have used MySQL syntax to define these transformations in SQL because we are using a MySQL database.

 atp_players: Following are the changes made to this table

 A PlayerName column has been created by concatenating the FirstName and Last Name of the players available in the database.